-The option of not approving the activities will result in a significant loss of valuable information regarding the mineral status (in terms of manganese and iron reserves), present on the identified properties.
-In addition, should economical reserves be present, and the applicant does not have the opportunity to prospect or utilize these reserves for future phases and the potential positive socio-economic impacts that would result from the resultant mining project will be lost.
+The option of not approving the activities will result in a significant loss of valuable information regarding the mineral status (in terms of diamond reserves), present on the identified properties.
+In addition, should economical reserves be present, and the applicant does not have the opportunity to prospect the opportunity to utilize these reserves for future phases will be lost.